-Details of the Type of Facility/ Sanctioned Principal Amount Maturity Date/

-Lender Instrument Amount Outstanding Schedule

-ADB Foreign Currency US\$ 10 US\$ 6.25 The Loan is

-ADD Loan Currency 03\$ 10 (Rs.
-342.36) repayable in forty

-Loan (KS.
-342.30) unequal half yearly

-instalments

-commencing from

-December 15, 2002

-and ending on June

-15, 2022.

-ADB Foreign Currency US\$ 4 US\$ 0.62 The Loan is

-Loan (Rs.
-33.96) repayable in forty

-unequal half yearly

-instalments

-commencing from March 15, 2006 and

-ending on

-September 15, 2025.

-USAID Housing Guarantee US\$ 2.5 Rs.
-21.02 The Loan is

-CS/ND Programme Ο5φ 2.5 13.
-21.02 repayable in forty

-Trogramme equal half yearly

-instalments

-commencing from

-2011 and ending on

-2021.

-KfW Foreign Currency € 3.8 €0.2 The Loan is

-Loan (Rs.
-14.45) repayable 18

-unequal half yearly

-instalments

-commencing from

-June 30, 2014 and

-ending on

-KfW Ei C €1.2 €1.2 December 30, 2022 The Loan is

-KI W Foreign Currency Loan €1.∠ €1.2 (Rs.
-86) The Loan is repayable 60 equal

-Loan (KS.
-60) half yearly

-instalments

-commencing from

-June 30, 2021 and

-ending on

-December 30, 2050
+Details of the Type of Facility/ Sanctioned Principal Amount Lender Instrument Amount Outstanding Schedule ADB Foreign Currency Loan US\$ 10 US\$ 6.25 (Rs.
+342.36) The Loan is repayable in forty unequal half yearly instalments commencing from December 15th 2002 and ending on June 15th, 2022.
+ADB Foreign Currency Loan US\$ 4 US\$ 0.62 (Rs.
+33.96) The Loan is repayable in forty unequal half yearly instalments commencing from March 15th 2006 and ending on September 15th, 2025.
+USAID Housing Guarantee Programme US\$ 2.5 Rs.
+21.02 The Loan is repayable in forty equal half yearly instalments commencing from 2011 and ending on 2021.
+KfW Foreign Currency Loan €3.8 €0.2 (Rs.
+14.45) The Loan is repayable 18 unequal half yearly instalments commencing from June 30, 2014 and ending on December 30, 2022 KfW Foreign Currency Loan €1.2 €1.2 (Rs.
+86) The Loan is repayable 60 equal half yearly instalments commencing from June 30, 2021 and ending on December 30, 2050 charges on the loan and NHB in creating or permitting the creation of any such lien, will make express provisions to that effect.

-\ ADB has sanctioned a loan facility of US\$ 14 Crore to NHB, out of which NHB has availed US\$ 12 Crore from ADB in two tranches during the year 1997 and 2002.
+^{} ADB has sanctioned a loan facility of US\$ 14 Crore to NHB, out of which NHB has availed US\$ 12 Crore from ADB in two tranches during the year 1997 and 2002.
 These loans are guaranteed by the GoI.

-Further as per the provisions of the loan agreement entered with ADB, NHB has agreed that if it creates any lien on any of its assets as security for any debt, such lien will ispo facto equally and rateably secure the payment of the principal of, and interest and other charges on the loan and NHB in creating or permitting the creation of any such lien, will make express provisions to that effect.
+Further as per the provisions of the loan agreement entered with ADB, NHB has agreed that if it creates any lien on any of its assets as security for any debt, such lien will ispo facto equally and rateably secure the payment of the principal of, and interest and other

-\\Under the Housing Guarantee Programme of USAID, NHB had raised a loan in the US Capital Market in the year 1990-91.
+Under the Housing Guarantee Programme of USAID, NHB had raised a loan in the US Capital Market in the year 1990-91.
 The foreign currency funds received under USAID programme has been parked with the GoI against rupee funds made available by the Government to NHB.
 The loan is guaranteed by the GoI.

-\\\KfW has sanctioned two facilities to NHB for promotion of Energy Efficient New Residential Housing in India.
-The loan facility of $\epsilon$ 3.8 Crore and another facility of $\epsilon$ 1.35 Crore (comprising of $\epsilon$ 1.2 Crore as loan, and $\epsilon$ 0.15 Crore as financing contribution).
+KfW has sanctioned two facilities to NHB for promotion of Energy Efficient New Residential Housing in India.
+The loan facility of \in 3.8 Crore and another facility of \in 1.35 Crore (comprising of \in 1.2 Crore as loan, and \in 0.15 Crore as financing contribution).
 The loan is guaranteed by the GoI.

-\\\\ For foreign currency reference rate, please refer to "Exchange Rates" on page 7.
+For foreign currency reference rate, please refer to "Exchange Rate" on page 7.